+I. P-12 Standards:

-- I. P-12 Standards: Lesson plans are aligned with P-12 state academic standards.
-These can be found on the Oklahoma State Department website: http://sde.ok.gov/sde/oklahoma-academic-standards (InTASC 1)(CAEP 1.4) - II.
-Instructional Objectives: Lesson objectives must be aligned with P-12 state academic standards, measurable, and assessed.
+- Lesson plans are aligned with P-12 state academic standards. - Standards are found on the Oklahoma State Department website: http://sde.ok.gov/sde/oklahoma-academic-standards (InTASC 1)(CAEP 1.4)

+II.
+Learning goals:

+- Lesson goals must be aligned with P-12 state academic standards, they must be measurable, and they must be assessed.
 (InTASC 7)

 III.
-Assessment of P-12 Student Achievement:
+Assessment of Learning Goals:

-Provide an assessment that measures the instructional objectives provided in Section II.
-The assessment (pre-assessment, formative, or summative) needs to provide data that measures student achievement of the instructional objectives, guides instruction and provides feedback to students.
-The assessment must provide a grading scale and/or rubric, along with a short description of what feedback will be provided to students.

-Assessments may be accomplished through conferences, journals, designing projects (individually or group), oral discussion, checklists, individual or team interviews, oral presentations, descriptive reports, writing prompts, self-assessments, role-playing, surveys, charts, plays, and tests, etc. (InTASC 6)
+- Candidate provides an assessment that measures the learning goals listed in II.
+The assessment (pre-assessment, formative, or summative) needs to be able to provide data that measures student achievement of the learning goals; it needs to guide instruction, and feedback for the assessment must be given to students.
+The assessment must be accompanied by a grading scale and/or rubric. - Assessments may take the form of conferences, journals, designing projects (individually or in groups), oral discussions, checklists, individual or team interviews, oral presentations, descriptive reports, writing prompts, self-assessments, role-playing, surveys, charts, plays, and tests, etc. (InTASC 6)

+IV.
+Resources:

+- All resources used in planning the lesson must be referenced. - a.
+Materials, References: List all materials used and reference resources. - b.
+Technology: Document all types of technology used to enhance a lesson. (the application of electronic and other media to facilitate (1) development, - c. delivery, and assessment of instruction, (2) problem solving, (3) personal and - d. professional productivity, (4) the administration of programs, and (5) access to and the exchange of information.)
+(InTASC 9) (CAEP 1.5)

+V. Vocabulary:

-- IV.
-Resources: All resources used in planning the lesson must be referenced. - a.
-Materials: List all materials used - b.
-Research: List the research used to develop the lesson plan.
-(CAEP1.2) - c.
-Technology: How is technology modeled and applied in the design of the lesson.
-Use the ITSE standards to explain. https://www.iste.org/docs/pdfs/20-14 ISTE Standards-S_PDF.pdf (InTASC 9) (CAEP 1.5) - V. Vocabulary: List and define all vocabulary introduced.
-Vocabulary is integrated into the lesson as they become applicable and addressed several times as the candidate or students apply them in models, demonstrations, illustrations, etc. (InTASC 4)
+- List and define all vocabulary introduced.
+Vocabulary should be integrated into the lesson as words become applicable and addressed several times as the candidate or students apply them in models, demonstrations, illustrations, etc. (InTASC 4)